joxeankoret/diaphora/README.md

 You can join the mailing list https://groups.google.com/forum/?hl=es#!forum/diaphora to ask for help, new features, report issues, etc...
 For reporting bugs, however, I recommend using the issues tracker:  https://github.com/joxeankoret/diaphora/issues

+Please note that only the last 2 versions of IDA will be supported.
+As of today, it means that only 6.7 and 6.8 are supported.
+Version 6.6 "should work" (with all the last patches that were supplied to *customers*), but no support is offered for it.

 ## Documentation

 You can check the tutorial https://github.com/joxeankoret/diaphora/blob/master/doc/diaphora_help.pdf